Medical Policy: 01.02.01

 This includes only diseases that are permanent and present at birth.

-For additional information regarding nutrition for inborne errors of metabolism, please refer to policy 10.01.15 Medical Foods and Specialized Formula for Inborn Errors of Metabolism.
+For additional information regarding nutrition for inborn errors of metabolism, please refer to policy 10.01.15 Medical Foods and Specialized Formula for Inborn Errors of Metabolism.

 Food supplements, specialized infant formulas (e.g., Alimentum, Elecare, Neocate, and Nutramigen), lactose-free foods, vitamins and/or minerals may be used to replace intolerable foods, for lactose intolerance, to supplement a deficient diet, or to provide alternative nutrition in the presence of such conditions as allergies, gastrointestinal disorders, hypoglycemia, and obesity.

 Non-standard formulas are currently not eligible for coverage when given orally including regular store-bought formula for use with an enteral feeding system.
 This non-standard list includes, but is not limited to, the following:

 Blenderized baby food, food additives, and over the counter food administered with an enteral feeding system are NOT considered eligible for benefits.

 Food thickener and food additives are NOT considered eligible for benefits.

-Digestive enzymes added to enteral formula via a cartridge device attached to the tubing used for enteral feeding is considered investigational (eg, Relizorb™ immobilized lipase cartridge).
-Efficacy and necessity has not been shown in current literature.
-Lack of control groups, long term outcome, and accounting for nutritional variables within the studies are considered major drawbacks of available literature.
+Digestive enzymes added to enteral formula via a cartridge device attached to the tubing used for enteral feeding is considered investigational (e.g., Relizorb™ immobilized lipase cartridge).
+There is insufficient evidence based on the current literature to include lack of control groups, long term outcome, and accounting for nutritional variables within the studies are considered major drawbacks of available literature.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes, and/or ICD diagnostic codes.

 The following HCPCS per Diem code ranges may be used to report TPN or enteral nutrition therapy: